-The antenna(s) used for this transmitter must not be co-located or operated in conjunction with any other antenna or transmitter.
+This device cannot be used with handheld PDAs (personal digital assistants).
+This device and its antenna must not be co-located or operated in conjunction with any other antenna or transmitter.

 This product does not contain any user serviceable components.
 Any unauthorized product changes or modifications will invalidate warranty and all applicable regulatory certifications and approvals.
-This product must be installed by a professional technician/installer